Getting Good People Out of a Bad Situation

 Types Of Violent Crime Cases We Handle in Fayetteville, AR

 Violent crime accusations come in many forms, and no two cases are exactly alike.
-We defend people facing a range of charges, from bar fights that lead to assault counts to serious felony allegations, such as murder or manslaugher, that can carry lengthy prison exposure.
+We defend people facing a range of charges, from bar fights that lead to assault counts to serious felony allegations, such as murder or manslaughter, that can carry lengthy prison exposure.
 In each situation, we look closely at the facts, the law, and how the charges may affect your future.

 Arkansas law treats many violent offenses as felonies.
 Depending on the case, you may be dealing with issues such as alleged use of a weapon, claims of significant bodily injury, or a prior record.
 These details can affect both possible sentencing ranges and how prosecutors approach negotiation.
 Understanding how these factors work together is an important part of planning your defense.